'Hard luck for the Falcons' – Nigerians slam VAR decisions in France defeat | Goal.com

 'Hard luck for the Falcons' – Nigerians slam VAR decisions in France defeat

-The Super Falcons were "robbed" by VAR in their last group game of the 2019 Fifa Women’s World Cup against France, according to Nigerian fans.
+According to Nigerian fans, the Super Falcons were "robbed" by the Video Assistant Referee (VAR) in their last group game of the 2019 Fifa Women’s World Cup against France.

 The game was heading for a 0-0 draw before VAR awarded a penalty kick to the hosts after Ngozi Ebere was penalised for fouling Viviane Asseyi in Nigeria's penalty area.